Tyler Stephenson Player Props: Reds vs. Phillies

 Tyler Stephenson At The Plate

-- Among the qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 46th and he is 142nd in slugging.

-- Stephenson has picked up a hit in 83.3% of his 12 games this season, with multiple hits in 33.3% of them.
+- In 76.9% of his 13 games this season, Stephenson has picked up at least one hit.
+He's also had four multi-hit games.

-- He has not hit a home run in his 12 games this year.
+- In 13 games played this season, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.